AI in Business: The Pros & Cons

 Initial Costs and Technical Challenges

 Implementing AI in business often requires significant investments in infrastructure, training, and integration with existing systems.
-The complexity of AI development and deployment can pose technical challenges, requiring specialised expertise and ongoing maintenance.
+The complexity of Artificial Intelligence development and deployment can pose technical challenges, requiring specialised expertise and ongoing maintenance.

 In Conclusion